-Retur n on Investment School-specific questions 5.1.
-Describe additional resources (e.g., grant funding) received by the school.
-Monitor impact of programs funded by grants and/or development dollars Examples of decisions to continue or discontinue a program based on data analysis 5.2 Describe resource decisions that have resulted in positive returns for the school Programs/initiatives/turnaround efforts that have demonstrated results Resource alignment with improvement efforts Need to Remain in Operation to Serve Students School-specific questions 6.1 What is the mission and vision of the school?
-How was the mission/vision developed and communicated and aligned to the larger organization's mission and vision?
-School programs/activities that reflect the mission and vision 6.2 Do the current State-directed action/s provide the right solution/s for the school?
-Are there different or additional actions that need to occur?
+4.2 How are you monitoring existing partnerships to ensure support for student learning and well-being and to drive school improvement?
+Return on investment (e.g., time, money) 4.3 Provide examples of how school leadership is/is not responsive to feedback. ☐ From the district/Board/authorizer, department of education, other key stakeholders Return c on Investment School-specific questions 5.1.
+Describe additional resources (e.g., grant funding) received by the school. ☐ Monitor impact of programs funded by grants and/or development dollars ☐ Examples of decisions to continue or discontinue a program based on data analysis 5.2 Describe resource decisions that have resulted in positive returns for the school ☐ Programs/initiatives/turnaround efforts that have demonstrated results ☐ Resource alignment with improvement efforts Need to Remain in Operation to Serve Students School-specific questions 6.1 What is the mission and vision of the school? ☐ How was the mission/vision developed and communicated and aligned to the larger organization's mission and vision? ☐ School programs/activities that reflect the mission and vision 6.2 Are there other viable options for students to enroll?
+Which of the required actions is the right solution for this school?
 Describe actions that are viable, are not viable, and your rationale.